-560-11-2-.36 County Boards of Equalization-Chairman.
+560-11-2-.36 County Boards of Equalization-Chairman

-- (1) Prior to the first a hearing of the Board of Equalization, the members of each Board of Equalization shall select may designate one of its members to serve as Chairman for the rest of that calendar year.
-The Chairman Appeal Administrator shall decide which hearings each regular and alternate member of the Board of Equalization shall preside over. - (2) The Chairman shall be responsible for certifying all documents with respect to any matter heard by the Board.
+- (1) Prior to a hearing of the Board of Equalization, the members of each Board of Equalization may designate one of its members to serve as Chairman.
+The Appeal Administrator shall decide which hearings each regular and alternate member of the Board of Equalization shall preside over. - (2) The Chairman shall be responsible for certifying all documents with respect to any matter heard by the Board.
 The Chairman shall have the authority to sign on behalf of the Board any notifications setting the location of a hearing and the hearing's date(s). - (3) The Chairman shall have the authority to administer oaths, grant continuances, and reprimand or exclude from the hearing any person for any improper conduct.

-560-11-2-.56 Review of County Tax Digest by the State Revenue Commissioner.
+560-11-2-.56 Review of County Tax Digest by the State Revenue Commissioner